sky-uk/kfp-operator/docs-gen/content/docs/getting-started/example.md

 penguin-pipeline   Succeeded              53905abe-0337-48de-875d-67b9285f3cf7
 ```

-Now visit you Kubeflow Pipelines UI.
+Now visit your Kubeflow Pipelines UI.
 You should be able to see the newly created pipeline named `penguin-pipeline`.
 Note that you will see two versions: 'penguin-pipeline' and 'v1'.
 This is due to an [open issue on Kubeflow](https://github.com/kubeflow/pipelines/issues/5881) where you can't specify a version when creating a pipeline.

 ## 3. Create an Experiment resource